arcus/education_modules/bash_scripting_102/bash_scripting_102.md

 You can always use the manual command `man` to read the documentation of any command.
 Give it a try with `man cp`!

 Reading the manual isn't always the easiest way to get more comfortable with a programming language, so here are some other resources:

+- Software Carpentries makes all the materials from their [Unix Shell lessons](https://swcarpentry.github.io/shell-novice/) available.

 - The Earth Lab at University of Colorado, Boulder has a nice [bash tutorial](https://www.earthdatascience.org/courses/intro-to-earth-data-science/open-reproducible-science/bash/bash-commands-to-manage-directories-files/) that can supplement and reenforce the learning you have done here.